-Non-Executive Director

-Appointed 3 June 2011

-Chairman of the Audit & Risk Committee

-Bachelor of Commerce
+Chief Financial Officer/Company Secretary Appointed Chief Financial Officer/Company Secretary on 12 February 2018, appointed Non-Executive Director on 3 June 2011 Chairman of the Audit & Risk Committee Bachelor of Commerce

 Mr Fry is an experienced company manager across a broad range of industry sectors.
 Mr Fry has a background in accounting and corporate advice having worked with KPMG (Perth) where he qualified as a Chartered Accountant, Deloitte Touche Tohmatsu (Melbourne) and boutique corporate advisory practice Troika Securities Ltd (Perth).
 From 2006 to 2011, Mr Fry was the Chief Financial Officer and Finance Director at Swick Mining Services Limited, a publicly listed drilling services provider contracting to the mining industry in Australia and North America.